groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/net/spreadsheet-merging/merge-xlt-files/_index.md

 ---
-title: Merge XLT Files using GroupDocs.Merger for .NET
+title: Merge XLT Files
-linktitle: Merge XLT Files using GroupDocs.Merger for .NET
+linktitle: Merge XLT Files
 second_title: GroupDocs.Merger .NET API
-description: Learn how to merge XLT files using GroupDocs.Merger for .NET.
+description: Learn how to merge XLT files.
 Combine Excel templates programmatically in C# with this step-by-step guide.
 type: docs
 weight: 15
-url: /net/spreadsheet-merging/merge-xlt-files-groupdocs-merger-dotnet/
+url: /net/spreadsheet-merging/merge-xlt-files/
 ---
 ## Introduction
-In this tutorial, we'll explore how to merge XLT (Excel Template) files using GroupDocs.Merger for .NET.
+In this tutorial, we'll explore how to merge XLT (Excel Template) files.
 GroupDocs.Merger is a powerful API that allows developers to manipulate various document formats, including Excel files, programmatically.
 By merging XLT files, you can combine multiple templates into a single document, streamlining your workflow and enhancing efficiency.
 ## Prerequisites
 Before we begin, ensure you have the following prerequisites:
 1. GroupDocs.Merger for .NET: You can download the API from [here](https://releases.groupdocs.com/merger/net/).